 Prior to his election to the House, Schoeller served as the Director of Government Affairs for the Home Builders Association (HBA) of Greater Springfield.
 He was a leader in encouraging pro-jobs and pro-growth policies in home construction, helping make homeownership an affordable opportunity for current and new homebuyers.

-As a new graduate, Shane worked as a field representative for Senator John Ashcroft and Senator Kit Bond.
-He later served as a legislative assistant to Congressman Roy Blunt and as chief administrative aide to Secretary of State Matt Blunt where he developed his passion for fair, accessible transparent and accountable elections.
+Shane grew up in Branson, Missouri, where he graduated from High School in 1990.
+As a student at Southwest Baptist University he continued to build on that strong heritage of faith, family, and freedom.
+At SBU, he earned his Bachelor of Science degree in political science and psychology in 1994.
+As a new graduate, Shane worked for Senator John Ashcroft and Senator Kit Bond.
+He later served as a legislative assistant to Congressman Roy Blunt and as chief administrative aide to Secretary of State Matt Blunt, where he developed his passion for fair, accessible, transparent and accountable elections.

 To View All County Clerk News Releases Click HERE